dnjackson/500lines/same-origin-policy/doc/chapter.md

   domain.after = domain.before
 }
 ```
-`ReadDom` returns the content the target document, but does not modify it; `WriteDom`, on the other hand, sets the new content of the target document to `new_dom`.
+`ReadDom` returns the content of the target document, but does not modify it; `WriteDom`, on the other hand, sets the new content of the target document to `new_dom`.
+Note that the `doc` argument in these operations is unconstrained, so they are non-deterministic.
+When analyzing such a model, there is no need for the user to provide sample values; the analyzer will pick values in order to make constraints true (or to invalidate a property being checked).

 In addition, a script can modify various properties of a document, such as its width, height, domain, and title.
 For the discussion of the SOP, we are only interested in the domain property, which can be modified by scripts using the `SetDomain` function:
 ```